The Modular Monolith: A Practical Middle Ground

 });

-The orders module doesn't know or care that payments is listening.
-That's clean separation.
-And when you eventually need to extract payments into its own service, you swap the in-process event bus for a real message broker — the module's internal code doesn't change.
+The orders module does not know that payments is listening.
+When we eventually need to extract payments into its own service, we swap the in-process event bus for a message broker — the module's internal code does not change.

 Data Ownership Without Separate Databases